zhutao100/qwen-code/docs/quota-and-pricing.md

 ## 7. Google One and Ultra plans, Gemini for Workspace plans

 These plans currently apply only to the use of Gemini web-based products provided by Google-based experiences (for example, the Gemini web app or the Flow video editor).
-These plans do not apply to the API usage which powers the Gemini CLI.
-Supporting these plans is under active consideration for future support.
+These plans do not apply to the API usage which powers CLI integrations.